 If you or a member of your family have a disability, here are some more tips:

 If you have children, get them involved in preparedness with these resources:

 For special advice on protecting your finances in the event of a disaster, read:

 Don't forget your pets!
-The link below will help you prepare a special kit and plan for the non-human members of your family:
+The following will help you prepare a special kit and plan for the non-human members of your family: